HEALTH & SAFETY

 FAULKNER HEALTH CENTER RENOVATIONS

-Throughout the summer of 2020, the School is renovating Faulkner Health Center in support of improving health services on campus, primarily for Upper School students.
-Specifically, the renovation:
+During the summer and fall of 2020, the School completed a series of renovations of Faulkner Health Center in support of improving health services on campus, primarily for Upper School students.
+Specifically, the renovations:

 - The first floor is now fully ADA accessible